boscoh/eval-starter-kit/README.md

   standard_deviation: 0.03
 ```

-**Result structure:**
-- `texts` - All generated responses from each run
-- `evaluations` - Scores from each evaluator with statistics

-In the Web UI, use the **Graph** tab to visualize and compare results across different runs.
+Use the **Graph** tab in the Web UI to visualize and compare results across different runs.

 ---